 Bank of Spain quarterly survey

-What is factual is that demand for mortgages in Spain to buy a residential property fell during the quarter.
+What is true is that demand for mortgages in Spain to buy a residential property fell during the quarter.

 The demand for loans in Spain showed the biggest decline since 2013.